CoderGod123/Roblox_Crash_Detector/SECURITY.md

-Security Information – RobloxCrashMonitor
+# Security Policy – RobloxCrashMonitor

-Purpose
-This document explains the security posture of RobloxCrashMonitor and provides guidance for reporting potential security concerns.

-Security Design
+## Security Overview
+RobloxCrashMonitor is designed with user safety and privacy as primary priorities.

-• The Utility runs entirely offline unless the user adds a webhook URL.
+- The Software operates entirely offline unless the user manually adds a webhook URL.
-• No remote servers, analytics, or telemetry are used.
+- No telemetry, analytics, or tracking features are included.
-• The Software reads only local Roblox log/crash folders.
+- The Software only reads from Roblox crash/log directories.
-• No files are modified, deleted, or altered.
+- The Software does not modify, delete, or write to any system files.

+## Security Model & Protections
+- All network communication is 100% user-controlled.
+- No data leaves the user's device unless the user configures a webhook.
+- The Software includes no remote code execution, auto-updates, or external connections.

-Known Vulnerabilities
+## Known Vulnerabilities
 There are currently no known security vulnerabilities.

-User-Controlled Network Use
+## User-Controlled Networking
-Network communication only occurs if the user adds a webhook URL to config.json.
+Network communication only occurs when the user provides a webhook URL in `config.json`.

-No data is ever sent anywhere automatically.
+Nothing is transmitted automatically.

-Responsible Disclosure
+## Responsible Disclosure
-If you discover a potential security issue, please report it through:
+If you discover a potential security issue, please contact me privately before public disclosure.

+Preferred channels:
-• GitHub Issues (preferred)
+- GitHub Issues
-• Discord: snowwhitecodez
+- Discord: snowwhitecodez

-Please do not publicly disclose a vulnerability before contacting me.
+I will respond promptly to verify and address valid reports.

+## Scope
+This Security Policy applies to:
+- RobloxCrashMonitor.exe
+- RobloxCrashMonitor.py
+- Associated configuration files

+Modified versions, repackaged builds, or third-party adaptations are not covered.